Aliases for DYRK2 Gene

 DYRK2 belongs to a family of protein kinases whose members are presumed to be involved in cellular growth and/or development.
 The family is defined by structural similarity of their kinase domains and their capability to autophosphorylate on tyrosine residues.
 DYRK2 has demonstrated tyrosine autophosphorylation and catalyzed phosphorylation of histones H3 and H2B in vitro.
 Two isoforms of DYRK2 have been isolated.
 The predominant isoform, isoform 1, lacks a 5' terminal insert. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DYRK2 Gene

-DYRK2 (Dual-Specificity Tyrosine-(Y)-Phosphorylation Regulated Kinase 2) is a Protein Coding gene.
-Among its related pathways are DNA Damage and p53 pathway.
+DYRK2 (Dual Specificity Tyrosine Phosphorylation Regulated Kinase 2) is a Protein Coding gene.
+Among its related pathways are Gene Expression and p53 pathway (Pathway Interaction Database).
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is DYRK1B.
+An important paralog of this gene is HIPK4.

 UniProtKB/Swiss-Prot for DYRK2 Gene